 - 2 teaspoon baking powder

 - 6 oz raspberries fresh or frozen (170g)

 - 1 teaspoon all purpose flour

 - 3 oz raspberries fresh or frozen (85g)

-- Prepare 9×5 loaf pan by lining with parchment paper, leaving longer parchment paper handles on the sides so that it is easier to pull out the loaves.
-Preheat oven to 185°C (365°F).
+- Prepare 9"×5" loaf pan by lining with parchment paper, leaving longer parchment paper handles on the sides so that it is easier to pull out the loaves.
+Preheat oven to 365°F, (185°C).

-- Whisk together eggs and sugar until combined.
-Add the salt, butter, vegetable oil, vanilla, buttermilk, and lemon juice and zest.
-Whisk until combined.3 large eggs, ⅔ cup granulated sugar, ⅛ teaspoon sea salt, ½ cup butter, ¼ cup vegetable oil, 2 teaspoon pure vanilla extract, ¾ cup buttermilk, 1 lemon
+- Add salt, butter, vegetable oil, vanilla, buttermilk, and lemon juice.
+Whisk until combined.⅛ teaspoon sea salt, ½ cup butter, ¼ cup vegetable oil, 2 teaspoons pure vanilla extract, ¾ cup buttermilk, 3 tablespoons lemon juice

 - Sift flour, baking powder, and baking soda into the bowl.
 Fold until almost fully incorporated.2 ¾ cups all purpose flour, ¼ teaspoon baking soda, 2 teaspoon baking powder

 - In a separate bowl coat raspberries in 1 teaspoon flour.1 teaspoon all purpose flour, 6 oz raspberries

 - Add coated raspberries into the batter and fold just until no streaks of flour remain.
 Do not overmix.
 Some lumps in the batter is normal.